Stormrose/karaka/README.md

 If only one of `to` or `from` is specified, then the missing parameter value is taken from the other to improve the readability of commands, for example:
 `stake 1.000 HIVE to eturnerx` and `stake 1.000 HIVE from eturnerx` are equivalent commands.

+### unstake
+`unstake 1.000 BEE from eturnerx`
+prefix: unstake, amount, symbol
+pairs: from

+Unstakes Hive-Engine tokens.
+Not implemented for the Hive main-chain.

 ### sell
 `sell ((eturnerx.PAL_balance - palreserve) * 0.5) PAL for SWAP.HIVE from eturnerx at market`
 prefix: stake amount symbol